Medically Reviewed By Nicole Arzt| Last Edited : February 02,

 - Mental health issues, such as depression or anxiety

 These can be experienced by a person who stops drinking after a prolonged period of excessive alcohol abuse.

 Alcohol withdrawal symptoms show up in the first 6-12 hours after the last drink and they peak after 24-36 hours.

 If the process is not overseen by a physician, there is a risk of relapse.
 That’s because the withdrawal can be emotionally and physically uncomfortable.
 The individual often experiences increased cravings for alcohol.

 The Role of Your Doctor

 Taking into account both the severity of the symptoms and the age of the person, a doctor can establish the best treatment.
-In almost half of cases, doctors choose to use Diazepam to make the withdrawals less distressing.
+In many cases, doctors choose to use Diazepam, an FDA-approved medication that’s intended to make the withdrawals less distressing.

 The management of alcohol withdrawal syndrome is based on several factors the doctor takes into consideration before establishing the right course of action.